Singularities of moduli of curves with a universal root: The -locus

 \begin{defin} The age of a stratum $\s_{(\Gamma_0,M)}$ is the minimum age of a ghost automorphism $\msf a$ in $G(\Gamma_0)$.
 As in the case of group age, the age of an automorphism depends on the primitive root chosen, but the stratum age does not. \end{defin}

 With this new notation, the locus of non-canonical singularities could be written as follows,

 Indeed, if $[\ssC,\ssL,\phi]\in\overline\R_{g,\ell}^k$ has a junior ghosts group, then this point lies on the closure of a junior stratum.
-Inversely, every point in the closure of a junior stratum has a junior ghosts group.
+Conversely, every point in the closure of a junior stratum has a junior ghosts group.

 \begin{defin} We say that a set of contractions $\{(\Gamma_0,M)\to(\Gamma_i,M_i)\}$, for $i=1,\dots,k$, \cor{covers} $\Gamma_0$ if $E(\Gamma_0)=\bigcup_iE(\Gamma_i)$.
 We observe that if this set is a covering, then $G(\Gamma_i,M_i)\subset G(\Gamma_0,M)$ for all $i$ and